qunitjs/qunitjs.com/plugins.md

   {% endfor %}
 </ul>

+Plugins are sometimes known as QUnit addons.

-_Note: This list is automatically generated from npm packages using the [**qunit-plugin** keyword](https://www.npmjs.com/search?q=keywords:qunit-plugin) and is updated when the website is deployed._
+_Note: This list is automatically generated from npm packages using the [**qunit-plugin** keyword](https://www.npmjs.com/search?q=keywords:qunit-plugin)._